-- 1.1 We have now issued three sets of consolidated General Approvals for depots.
-First, the General Approval (Depots) 2010 was issued following our consultation on a 'more focused approach to stations and depots access'.
-We then undertook a formal review of the 2010 General Approval, which led to the issue of the General Approval (Depots) 2013.
-Then in summer 2016 we undertook a review of the General Approval (Depots) 2013 as it had been in force for around three years and we were keen to ensure it was still working well for the industry and to understand if there were ways in which it could be improved.
+- 1.1 We have now issued three sets of consolidated General Approvals for stations to date.
+First, the General Approval (Stations) 2010 was issued following our consultation on a 'more focused approach to stations and depots access'.
+We then undertook a formal review of the 2010 General Approval, which led to the issue of the General Approval (Stations) 2013.
+Then in summer 2016 we undertook a review of the General Approval (Stations) 2013 as it had been in force for around three years and we were keen to ensure it was still working well for the industry and to understand if there were ways in which it could be improved.
 The responses we received from those industry parties that kindly responded to our consultation letter indicated the General Approval works well and some respondents made suggestions for how it could be improved.
-Further information on the consultation and on our conclusions can be found here. - 1.2 We concluded that we would publish a new edition of the depots General Approval, with revisions that would allow some minor uncontentious amendments to be made to the Equipment and Elements Inventories in the Depot Specific Annexes.
+Further information on the consultation and on our conclusions can be found here. - 1.2 We concluded that we would publish a new edition of the stations General Approval, with revisions that would allow for the first time agreements and amendments that incorporate bespoke or alternative SACs that have been endorsed by ORR, to be approved using the General Approval.
+The General Approval will now also permit removing one or more stations from a Station Access Agreement (SAA).
 Another revision means that the General Approval is disapplied where a Consultee has an unresolved objection to a Proposal.
-We have decided to refer to our template DAAs as model agreements, and to update the termination provisions in both model Depot Access Agreements.
-We have also taken the opportunity to update them to make some other changes that are described in Chapter 3.
-The model agreements can still be found on the template documentation page of our website and our updates include refreshed versions of our General Approval guidance documents. - 1.3 The General Approval for depots (2017) can be found on our website here.
-This new edition of the Depots General Approval is clearer and more concise than previous versions.
-We will continue to review the use of the General Approval, and will update this guidance where necessary.
+We have also decided to refer to our template SAAs as model agreements and have also taken the opportunity to update them to correct some historical cross-referencing errors and to make some other changes that are described in Chapter 3.
+The model agreements can still be found on the template documentation page of our website and our updates include refreshed versions of our General Approval guidance documents.

-&lt;sup>1 The original consultation can be found here, and the consultation conclusions here.
+1 The original consultation can be found here, and the consultation conclusions here.

-&lt;sup>2 The 2013 consultation and conclusions are found here.
+2 The 2013 consultation and conclusions are found here.